embodied-learning-vision-course/embodied-learning-vision-course.github.io/index.md

 ## Course Work

 ### Paper Reviews
-- **Submission:** You need to submit a paper review every week on Gradescope.
+- **Submission:** You need to submit a paper review following the provided template every week on Gradescope.

 - **Paper Selection:** You may choose a recent paper (<3 years) on the designated topic.
 You may choose one paper from the suggested reading list.
 If you choose your own paper, you should choose from reputable venues such as NeurIPS, ICML, ICLR, AISTATS, CoLLAs for ML papers, CVPR, ICCV, ECCV for CV papers, and ICRA, RSS, CoRL, IROS for robotics papers.
 You should choose papers that have a potential high impact.